Province of Valladolid

 The capital is the city of Valladolid.
 It is bordered by the provinces of Zamora, León, Palencia, Burgos, Segovia, Ávila, and Salamanca.
-It is thus the only Spanish province surrounded entirely by other provinces of the same autonomous community.
+It is the only Spanish province surrounded entirely by other provinces of the same autonomous community.
 It is the only peninsular province which has no mountains.

-Because the extensive plain on which the province lies is strategically important to overland transport, it is a major communications hub.
+Because the extensive plain on which the province lies is important to overland transport, it is a major communications hub.
 From a national point of view it connects Madrid with the north of Spain, from Vigo in Galicia to San Sebastián in the Basque Country, and from an international point of view, it is on the shortest land route connecting Porto in the north of Portugal with Hendaye in the south of France.

-The cuisine of the province is like that of Castile—meats and roasts occupy a central place.
+The cuisine of the province is similar to that of Castile—with meats and roasts occupying a central place.
 One of the most typical dishes is lechazo, a dish made from unweaned lambs, similar to veal.
-Suckling pig, black pudding, sausages, and sheep's milk cheeses are also traditional.
+Suckling pig, black pudding, sausages, sheep's milk cheeses, and breads are also traditional.
 The province has five wines with a denomination of origin.

-The province once served as the capital of the Castilian court and the former capital of the Empire during the reigns of Emperor Carlos I, Philip II and Philip III, which explains why to this day it remains pregnant with castles and strongholds.
-The capital has an important historical – artistic heritage and one of the more important museums of sculpture of Europe.
-The province of Valladolid is specially famous for its processions of Holy Week, as much in the capital as in the localities of Medina de Rioseco and Medina del Campo.
+The province once served as the capital of the Castilian court and the former capital of the Empire during the reigns of Emperor Carlos I, Philip II and Philip III, with many castles and strongholds from that time remaining present to this day.
+The capital has an important historical and artistic heritage, and is home to one of the more important museums of sculpture of Europe.
+The province of Valladolid is specially recognized for its processions of Holy Week, as much in the capital as in the localities of Medina de Rioseco and Medina del Campo.
 In addition, the province has two UNESCO world heritage sites within its category Memory of the World Programme: the Treaty of Tordesillas and the Archivo General de Simancas.

 History

 The province of Valladolid was established as such by the Royal Decree of 29 September 1833 driven by the minister Javier de Burgos, being attached to the historic region of Old Castile.

-The first stable population that settled in the present province were the pre-Roman Vaccaei people (Spanish name: vacceos, the area that they inhabited is called "Region Vaccea") who belonged to a very advanced culture when the rest of the Celtic peoples arrived in the peninsula from the north of Europe (there is evidence that indicates that they also occupied territories corresponding to other provinces).
+The first stable population that settled in the present province were the pre-Roman Vaccaei people (Spanish name: vacceos, the area that they inhabited is called "Región Vaccea") who belonged to a very advanced culture when the rest of the Celtic peoples arrived in the peninsula from the north of Europe (there is evidence that indicates that they also occupied territories corresponding to other provinces).
 By then, it was already defined for the chronicles as a region "free and discovered" and "an open country, wheat fields, deforested land" and the vacceos were involved in livestock farming and especially agriculture (cereals).

 In the year 178 BC, the Romans conquered the territory.
-Thus the lands that make up the current province came under their occupation, up to the barbarian invasions of the early fifth century AD when the province came under the control of the new Visigothic Kingdom.
+The lands that make up the current province came under their occupation, up to the barbarian invasions of the early fifth century AD when the province came under the control of the new Visigothic Kingdom.